KDE/kwooty/README.txt

-Kwooty is a friendly newsgroup binary client that uses .nzb files as entry files.
+Kwooty is a friendly newsgroup binary downloader that uses .nzb files as entry files.

 Version 0.2.0:
 --------------